 MOST VENERABLE - HORSESHOE CRAB

-Horseshoe crabs are prehistoric—like they were around when the dinosaurs roamed the earth.
-While it sounds like an oxymoron, they are considered to be living fossils, i.e., a fossil of this Arthropod (Limulus polyphemus) from thousands of years ago is almost identical to one you'd find today.
-They are Boston's original blue bloods—their blood really is blue!
-And this rare blood contains a very important compound, Lysate, which is used in cancer research.
+Horseshoe crabs (Limulus polyphemus) are prehistoric—like they were around when the dinosaurs roamed the earth.
+While it sounds like an oxymoron, they are considered to be living fossils, (i.e., the fossilized remains of a horseshoe crab from thousands of years ago would be almost identical to a live crab you'd find today).
+And they are Boston's original blue bloods—their blood really is blue!
+This rare blood contains a very important compound, Lysate, which is used in cancer research.
 (No crabs are harmed in the extraction process, only minorly inconvenienced.)
 For more on these scuttling, hard-shelled living fossils, explore horeseshoecrab.org.

 GREATEST "STAR" POTENTIAL - SEA STARS